pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        `A.softmax(0)` is a full sparse tensor with all elements specified.

-6. The fill value specified that is specified in the `fill_value` argument of the sparse tensor constructors may have different (smaller) shape than the fill value of the hybrid tensor (as defined by point 5).
+6. The fill value that is specified in the `fill_value` argument of the sparse tensor constructors may have different (smaller) shape than the fill value of the hybrid tensor (as defined by point 5).

     The specified fill value (after converting it to `torch.Tensor` instance) can be acquired via `_fill_value()` method.